Normal? Nah, not yet — not by a long shot. But we are getting toward normalish in much of Pennsylvania.

 After all, that was the reason for buying 36% of Barstool Sports earlier in the year.
 PENN stock shot up for a time as Portnoy touted his holding the gaming company’s stock to his followers.

-However, later in the week, E-TRADE told Portnoy they were dropping his stock trading account late in the week because of his rants.
-And then a 2016 commentary by Portnoy likening QB and social activist Colin Kaepernick to a terrorist and also using a racial epithet resurfaced.
+However, later in the week, E-Trade told Portnoy it was dropping his stock trading account because of his rants.
+And then a 2016 commentary by Portnoy likening QB and social activist Colin Kaepernick to a terrorist and using a racial epithet resurfaced.
 PENN stock then lost about $7 in value, though it is no longer dropping.

 Because Portnoy holds fewer than 5% of PENN stock, he is not subject to licensing, according to a spokesman for the PGCB.
 Whether any of this affects the app’s rollout in the PA online sports betting market remains to be seen.